Escherbach/Seq-Roadmap/README.md

 - **Supply chains** should not be overly complex.

 ## Current sequencing landscape
 As table 1 illustrates, no sequencing device currently comes close to meeting these specifications.
-Sensitivity is achievable with sufficient sequencing depth but incompatible with the other requirements of cost and time to answer.
+Sensitivity itself is achievable with sufficient sequencing depth (see [section on sensitivity](## How much sequencing do we need?)) but incompatible with the other requirements of cost and time to answer.
 Workflows involve complex sequential steps in sample and library preparation and typically require hours of work by trained experts.
 Automated and integrated solutions are only available at high costs for specialized laboratories.
 Cost per sample can be reduced below $10 only by sequencing many samples in parallel, which is not practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.

 <div style="text-align:center">
     <img src="images/IMG_1911.jpeg" alt="Currently available sequencing solutions" style="max-width:700px;"/>